alexandraveres7/DuDe-Relations-Plugin/README.md

 <h4 >Standalone</h4>

+After you clone this repository or download the zip, follow the steps below:

-Go to the root directory of this project and run the command below:
+Go to the root directory of this project and run the command:

 `$ python3 dude_relations_plugin.py result.json <absolute path to folder you wish to analyse>`